jahangir842/kubernetes-notes/3-config-files.md

         image: nginx:latest  # Nginx container image
         ports:
         - containerPort: 80  # Exposed port inside the container
+status:
+  replicas: 3  # The current number of replicas in the cluster
+  readyReplicas: 3  # Number of replicas currently running and ready
+  availableReplicas: 3  # Number of replicas available for service
 ```

 ### Explanation:
-1. **metadata**: Includes the name `nginx-deployment` and a label `app: nginx`.
+1. **metadata**: Includes the name `nginx-deployment` and the label `app: nginx`.
 This metadata helps identify and organize the deployment.

 2. **spec**:
    - Defines the desired state: